symblai/symbl-python-sdk/readme.md

 You can see all the functions provided by SDK in the **extended [readme.md][extended-readme] file**.

+You can go through some examples for understanding the use of all functionality [Explore more example](https://github.com/symblai/symbl-python/tree/roshani_readme_changes/example)

 ## Possible Errros

 1. PortAudio Errors on Mac Systems:-